Chrome Security Panel

 Mixed Content – Resource details

-Page resources are reported upon.
+Page resources are reported on as well.
 All is good if they are loading from secure sources.
-If they are not this is called mixed content and will lower the security of the page.
+If they are not, this is called mixed content and will lower the security of the page.
 The security panel will report the amount of mixed resources and will show you the resources that are being served from HTTP (rather than HTTPS).

 See more of our HTTPS articles